Sibeprenlimab (Voyxact): Anti-APRIL FDA Approved for IgAN

 Introduction: An Immunology-First IgAN Therapy

 IgA nephropathy is driven by aberrantly O-glycosylated IgA1 (Gd-IgA1) immune complexes.
 Long treated with RAAS blockade and steroids, the IgAN landscape is shifting as hemodynamic (Sparsentan, Atrasentan) and complement (Iptacopan) agents emerge.
-The newest pillar is B-cell cytokine targeting: Otsuka / Visterra's Sibeprenlimab (VIS649 / Voyxact), the first humanized monoclonal antibody selectively neutralizing APRIL, received FDA accelerated approval on November 25, 2025[1].
+The newest pillar is B-cell cytokine targeting: Otsuka / Visterra's Sibeprenlimab (VIS649 / Voyxact), the first humanized monoclonal antibody selectively neutralizing APRIL, received FDA accelerated approval on November 25, 2025 for reducing proteinuria in adults with primary IgAN at risk of disease progression (long-term kidney function benefit not yet established; continued approval contingent on confirmatory clinical benefit data)[1].
 This article reviews APRIL–Gd-IgA1 biology, the ENVISION and VISIONARY trials, and the competitive landscape based on public sources.

 1. Compound Profile